a-F1/a-F1.github.io/_pages/about.md

 I am Chongyu Fan, a first-year Ph.D. student in Computer Science at [Michigan State University](https://msu.edu/), under the supervision of [Prof. Sijia Liu](https://lsjxjtu.github.io/).
 I received B.Eng. from [Huazhong University of Science and Technology](https://english.hust.edu.cn/) in 2024.

+# :microscope: Research
 My research interests focus on developing trustworthy and scalable machine learning algorithms, including areas such as machine unlearning.
+I’m always open to discussing exciting research ideas and exploring potential academic collaborations.
+Feel free to reach out via email if you’re interested in working together.

 # :fire: News
 - :sparkles:  One first-author paper <a href="https://arxiv.org/abs/2410.07163"> SimNPO </a> has been made public on arxiv!